H1M4W4R1/Raspberry-Pi-Pico-LIN/README.md

 ```

 # Known bugs
-Slave cannot read data from master...
+1. Slave cannot read data from master...
 Will be implemented using timeout.
+2. Sometimes UART gets bugged and drops some data from slave - thus data being read is bugged. (eg. checksum is as data and data as checksum).